Leioproctus: Description

-Species within the genus Leioproctus are small, black, hairy bees ranging from 4 –16 mm.
-Most are less than 10mm, but the largest species Leioproctus Muelleri reach up to 16mm.
-The legs and thorax are covered in hairs ranging from black to red to yellow to white, although hair colour typically fades with age.
+Species within the genus Leioproctus are small, black, hairy bees ranging from 4–16 mm.
+Most are less than 10 mm in length, but the largest species, Leioproctus muelleri, reaches up to 16 mm.

+The legs and thorax are covered in hairs ranging from black through brown, red and yellow to white, although hair colour typically fades with age.
 The dorsal surface of the abdomen is mostly hairless showing the shiny black cuticle underneath.
-The clypeus and supraclypeus are typically hairy while the forehead is often mostly hairless, likely to avoid interference with the ocelli.
-Supraclypeus is almost completely flat and is densely punctured throughout.
+The clypeus and supraclypeus are typically hairy while the forehead is often mostly hairless, possibly to avoid interference with the ocelli.
+The supraclypeus is almost completely flat and is densely punctured throughout.

-Females can be distinguished from pollen clumps, carried externally on scopae.
+Females may be distinguished by the pollen clumps carried externally on their scopae.

 Ecology

 General diet

 All their nutrients come directly or indirectly from pollen and nectar.
 Pollen is the main source of protein, required for growth, so it is consumed mostly during the larval stage, while nectar provides sugar, which provides the energy adults and larvae need throughout their life.

 Most species show medium degrees of specialisation for native flowering plants and trees.
-However, they multiple species in New Zealand have been recorded visiting kiwifruit flowers, and agricultural studies have caught them in clover pastures and orchards.
-This plasticity varies between species as some studies have shown to be more willing to feed from introduced species than others.
+However, many species in New Zealand have been recorded visiting kiwifruit flowers, and agricultural studies have caught them in clover pastures and orchards.
+This plasticity varies between species, which some studies have shown to be more willing to feed from introduced plants than others.